jonhjelm/docs-and-training/code_examples/Python/app_debugger/README.md

-Python-based CloudFlow application for workflow debugging
+Python-based SemWES application for workflow debugging
 =========================================================
-This CloudFlow application offers tools for debugging workflows.
+This SemWES application offers tools for debugging workflows.

 ## `parameterDebugger` service
 This application is registered under the following URI: